Underwood-Inc/async-js-patterns/docs/advanced/throttling.md

 # Throttling Rate Limiting Implementation

 ## Overview

-Throttling limits the rate at which a function can be called, ensuring it executes at most once within a specified time window.
+Throttling limits the rate at which a function can be called.
+It ensures the function executes at most once within a specified time window.
 This implementation includes both basic throttling and advanced features like leading/trailing calls and async support.

 ## Implementation